 To be considered for appointment as an associate instructor in Comparative Literature, a student has to apply to the Comparative Literature department, Ballantine Hall Room 913A.
 The student should pick up an application form from the Graduate Studies Office, complete it, and return it by the announced deadline.

-Students who are not native speakers of English must pass the Indiana English Proficiency Exam (IEPE) and the Test of English Proficiency for International AI Candidates (TEPAIC) in order to be certified to teach on the Bloomington campus.
-Normally, students must be certified at the C1 (Outstanding) or C2 (Satisfactory) level to teach C145-C146, since these courses involve instruction in English composition.
+Students who are not native speakers of English must pass the Indiana Academic English Test (IAET) and the Test of English Proficiency for International AI Candidates (TEPAIC) in order to be certified to teach on the Bloomington campus.
+Normally, students must be certified at the C1 (Outstanding) or C2 (Satisfactory) level to teach C-110, since this course involves instruction in English composition.
 Students who receive a C3 (Adequate) certification may request further evaluation by the department if they have had prior experience teaching English composition courses at the college level in the United States.

 The internal evaluation procedure, which will be conducted by the AI Affairs committee, will consist of a teaching demonstration, correcting and commenting on sample essays, and an interview.